Sewer Discharge Permits

 - Allows the property to discharge non-routine and short-term wastewater to the sewer works for a period of up to six months.

 Conditional Discharge Permit

-This permit allows the property to discharge wastewater to the sewer works for which a higher level government authority is required, including but not limited to discharges that contain PCBs, waste radioactive prescribed substances, leachate form a waste disposal site, water from a groundwater remediation or water that is discharged to a storm sewer.
+- Allows the property to discharge wastewater to the sewer works for which a higher level government authority is required, including but not limited to discharges that contain PCBs, waste radioactive prescribed substances, leachate from a waste disposal site, water from a groundwater remediation project or water that is discharged to a storm sewer.

 - City water and sewer charges for the premises (Horizon Utilities account number)

 - Certificate of Insurance

 - Release and Indemnification Form (if required)

 - Application fees will be invoiced through the current utilities service provider (Alectra Utilities) during the application processing

 The original and complete application for a Sewer Discharge Permit must be emailed to [email protected]

 We verify all information provided on the application form and accompanying documents.
 We do not accept incomplete applications; these are returned to the applicant.